This Site Was Built With You In Mind!

 You don't realize it, but tires are the liaison between you and the road, the ride quality will depend on the type of tire you have installed.
 If you're having a set of super low profile tires put on, verses having a set of highway tires installed, the ride quality is going to be totally different, the low profile tires will give you a ride like you don't have any air in your tires, and the highway tires will give you an extremely smooth ride with low noise.

 My recommendation is to stick with the tires size that originally came on the vehicle for the most comfortable ride, if you want to lower the speed rating to save a few bucks, that's OK, as long as you stick with the original size.
-(Click here to look up speed ratings at Tire Rack) You can also look up tire ratings while you're there; it really is a great resource.
+You can check out tire information at Tirerack.com, you can also look up tire ratings while you're there; it really is a great resource.
 You can find out how well the tires you're considering will handle weather conditions, tread life, cornering, and stopping, and it's all found in one place.

 Some people may think it's a waste of time researching tires, but think about it, you could potentially drive on a set of tires for 70,000 miles.
 I hope you make the right decision, because when the average car owner drives 12k miles a year, it means you will be driving on the tires for about 6 years, unless you buy cheap car tires that only last 26k, then you only talking 2 years, that's still a long time, so choose wisely and do your homework!